anisbet/pipe/Readme.md

 Multiple qualifiers can be separated with a '|' character.
 For example normalize removing digits and non-word characters.

 NORMAL_q removes single quotes, NORMAL_Q removes double quotes in field.
+NORMAL_p removes all characters that are not upper/lower case characters, digits or spaces. normal_csv converts input CSV data into pipe-delimited data, preserving commas in quotes, but removing quote characters.

+'pipe' removes pipe.pl sensitive characters (:,|).
+'csv' removes commas from within quoted strings.

 The order key word allows character sequences to be ordered within a field like using -o can order fields, but order names each character within a